 Mag the Mighty

-The leader of Mance's giants.
+The closest thing to a leader among Mance's giants.

 - Due to the Dead: Tormund drinks to Mag's memory when Jon Snow tells him of Mag's death in battle.